dell-esg/openshift-bare-metal/README.md

 ## Instructions
 Please refer to the [Reference Architecture document](https://tbd.pdf) for network diagrams and detailed server information.

-Though some of these commands can be run as non-root users, it is assumed they are being run as root unless stated otherwise.
+Though some of these commands can be run as a non-root user, it is assumed they are being run as root unless stated otherwise.

 ### Clone the repository
 ```bash